isomerpages/synapxe-healix/index.md

         - title: Release 1
           date: 04 November 2024
           announcement: Release 1 is now live!
-Key highlights of this release include seamless integration with Databricks, which provides robust data engineering capabilities, and Tableau, which delivers intuitive data visualization.
-Stay tuned as we continue to expand functionality with each release!
+Key highlights of this release include seamless integration with DataBricks for robust data engineering capabilities and Tableau for intuitive data visualization.
           link_text: See full details here
           link_url: /release-1/
+        - title: Release 2
+          date: 05 November 2024
+          announcement: Release 2 is almost here!
+This release will introduce new tools and improvements to elevate your HEALIX experience.
+Stay tuned for more details!
+          link_text: ""
+          link_url: ""
 ---